 “You can teach people how to run without telling them you’re teaching them how to run,” Katona says.

 Common faults when jumping rope include high bouncing, extended arms and jumping from the toes.

 “You guys ever see any video of Buddy Lee?”
 Katona asks.
-“You ever see how much… Continue Reading
+“You… Continue Reading

 At the CrossFit Endurance Trainer Course, Doug Katona talks about coaching tools for running.
 In this video, he highlights drills for falling.

 The first is a partner-lean drill where one person quite literally falls into the hands of another and then runs in place.

 “As the coach, I’m gonna go, ‘Is he pulling underneath?
 Are his heels kissing?
 Is his head up?
 Shoulders up?’
 And as soon as he did… Continue Reading